transportWMI/previewTransportData/README.md

 # previewTransportData

-Small python tool to read and preprocess transport measurement data.
-This will allow to have a quick look at TMDS measurement data without the need to hack with origin.
+Small python tool to read and preprocess measurement data and have a quick glance if everything's fine.
+Work you spend with the tool is not lost because of its export capabilities.
+It's taylored to support you particularly with transport measurements (ADMR, R(H)), but has already proven to be useful for FMR data for example.

+Its open source (MIT license), free (as in free beer) and standing on the shoulders of Python, numpy and guiqwt.
+Use and contribute.

 ## Conventions
 … (few, the (anti-)symmetrization convention might change and is still to be properly documented in doc/symmetrization.md))